 - Golden LEAF Foundation awarded Stokes County center $1.5 million grant for the new Skilled Trades building.

-- Automotive Systems students achieved a pass rate of 100% on the national Automotive Service Excellence (ASE) Toyota T-TEN certification test.
-The national average for first-time T-TEN students taking this exam is 30%.
+- Automotive Systems students achieved a pass rate of 100 percent on the national Automotive Service Excellence (ASE) Toyota T-TEN certification test.
+The national average for first-time T-TEN students taking this exam is 30 percent.

-- Bank of America awarded $10,000 grant to Forsyth Tech’s Workforce Development Program.
+- SECU Foundation awarded $18,000 to Forsyth Tech’s Workforce Development Program.

 - College partnered with the Forsyth Tech Foundation to launch the Mazie Woodruff Scholarship Fund, created to help eliminate barriers and increase literacy for students.

-- College receives the Million Hour Safety Award from the North Carolina Department of Labor for the second year in a row.
+- College received the Million Hour Safety Award from the North Carolina Department of Labor for the second year in a row.

 - Forsyth Tech joins forces with five other colleges/universities in Winston-Salem to form Entrepreneurial Grant Initiative/partnership.
 The college pledged $300,000 in private funds donated through the Forsyth Tech Foundation.